yuqian2003/MAS4POI/README.md

 }
 ```
 # Acknowledgments:
-This research was supported by *Beijing Normal University-Hong Kong Baptist University United International College (UIC)* and the *Intelligent Research and Development Systems (IRADS) lab*.
+This research was supported by *Beijing Normal University-Hong Kong Baptist University United International College (UIC)* and the *IRADs lab*.
 The authors express their gratitude for providing the necessary computational facilities.